jfcloutier/karma_system/design_notes/policies.md

 When a CA executes a policy it formulated, the execution of the policy becomes an *attempt belief* held by the CA in its next timeframe.

-The attempt belief, like any other belief of the CA, is observable by a parent CA, and, crucially, can be incorporated into the parent CA's causal model.
+The attempt belief, like any other belief of the CA, is observable by a parent CA, and, crucially, can be incorporated into the parent CA's symbolic generative model.

 The policy's contents (a list of goals for the CA's umwelt) is known to the CA but is hidden to its observers (i.e. parent CAs).

-The CA remembers named attempt beliefs (and their unique policies) for as long as parent CAs references them in their causal models.
+The CA remembers named attempt beliefs (and their unique policies) for as long as parent CAs references them in their symbolic generative models.

-When a CA observes a new (as yet unobserved) attempt belief in its umwelt, its causal model becomes obsolete and ought to be replaced.
+When a CA observes a new (as yet unobserved) attempt belief in its umwelt, its symbolic generative model becomes obsolete and ought to be replaced.

-An executed policy is considered effective if it is picked up (in the form of an attempt belief) as a cause in a causal model of a parent CA.
+An executed policy is considered effective if it is picked up (in the form of an attempt belief) as a cause in a symbolic generative model of a parent CA.